hfp/xconfigure/config/cp2k/README.md

   LIBXSMM_TARGET: spr
 ```

 The ARCH-file attempts to auto-detect optional libraries using `I_MPI_ROOT`, `MKLROOT` environment variables as well as searching certain standard locations.
 LIBXSMM, LIBINT, and LIBXC are expected in directories parallel to CP2K's root directory.
 In general, build-keys such as `LIBXSMMMROOT`, `LIBINTROOT`, `LIBXCROOT`, `ELPAROOT`, and others are supported.
+There are several other build-keys to customize the build (e.g., `SYM=1`, `DBG=1`, `OPT=2`, `NDEBUG=0`, `AVX=2`, or `IMPI=0`).

 ## CP2K on GPUs

-Please simply apply `USE_ACCEL=opencl` (like `USE_ACCEL=cuda` for CUDA) to XCONFIGURE's [build instructions](#build-instructions).
+Please apply `USE_ACCEL=opencl` (like `USE_ACCEL=cuda` for CUDA) to XCONFIGURE's [build instructions](#build-instructions).
 The OpenCL support enables DBCSR's OpenCL backend as well as CP2K's GPU-enabled DBM/DBT component.

-Further, DBCSR can be built stand-alone and used to exercise and test GPU accleration as well, which is not subject of XCONFIGURE.
+Further, DBCSR can be built stand-alone and used to exercise and test GPU acceleration as well, which is not subject of XCONFIGURE.
 Further, within DBCSR some driver code exists to exercise GPU performance in a stand-alone fashion (does not even rely on DBCSR's build system; see [DBCSR ACCelerator Interface](https://cp2k.github.io/dbcsr/develop/page/3-developer-guide/3-programming/2-accelerator-backend/index.html)).
-The OpenCL backend in DBCSR provides [pretuned kernels](https://github.com/cp2k/dbcsr/tree/develop/src/acc/opencl/smm/params) for CP2K.
+The OpenCL backend in DBCSR provides [tuned kernels](https://github.com/cp2k/dbcsr/tree/develop/src/acc/opencl/smm/params) for CP2K.
 Similarly, CP2K's DBM component (`/path/to/cp2k/src/dbm`) can be built and exercised in a stand-alone fashion.

 The OpenCL backend has comprehensive runtime-control by the means of [environment variables](https://cp2k.github.io/dbcsr/develop/page/3-developer-guide/3-programming/2-accelerator-backend/3-libsmm_ocl/index.html).
 This can be used to assign OpenCL devices, to aggregate sub-devices (devices are split into sub-devices by default), to extract kernel shapes used by a specific workload, and to subsequently tune specific kernels.